Frequently Asked Questions

 - Your completed application and application fee

-Does my undergraduate degree have to be in psychology or another “helping field” in order to be considered for admissions?
+Does my undergraduate degree have to be in psychology or another helping field in order to be considered for admissions?

 No. Applicants must hold an undergraduate degree, but it can be in any field or major from an accredited university.
+There are no prerequisite courses for admission into the counseling degree program.

 How do I apply to the program?

-All applications must be completed on-line.
+All applications must be completed online.
 To apply to the counseling program, please submit an application to the Graduate School.
 Only completed applications are forwarded to the Director of the MA Program in the Counseling Department.

 Completed Applications must include the following: